cycle/docs/advanced/declaration.md

 > As in other cases declared schema will be synced will database one, so you can add and remove enum values at any moment.

 ### Default values
-It's recommended to set default value for enum and some other columns, setting default value can be performed using `defaultValue()`:
+It's recommended to set a default value for enum and some other columns.
+This can be performed using `defaultValue()`:

 ```php
 $schema->column('status')->enum(['active', 'disabled'])->defaultValue('disabled');
 $schema->enum('status_b', ['active', 'disabled'])->defaultValue('active');
 ```

-And again, you can change default value at any moment.
-If you wish to drop the default value simple set method argument as `null`.
+And again, you can change the default value at any moment.
+If you wish to drop the default value simple set the method argument as `null`.

 ```php
 $schema->enum('statusB', ['active', 'disabled'])->defaultValue(null);